sevvandi/sevvandi.github.io/_posts/2019-11-06-Dobin-for-time-series.md

 ## #   x_acf10 <dbl>, diff1_acf1 <dbl>, diff1_acf10 <dbl>, diff2_acf1 <dbl>,
 ## #   diff2_acf10 <dbl>
 ```
-It is easier to find a good set of basis vectors that highlight outliers when there are a lot more points compared to the dimensions of the dataset, i.e. $N > p$.
+It is easier to find a good set of basis vectors that highlight anomalies when there are a lot more points compared to the dimensions of the dataset, i.e. $N > p$.
 In this case the feature space is $16$ dimensional, and we have $120$ points, each point corresponding to a window of the time seires.

 Next we input these time series features to *dobin*.